calvdee/end-to-end-lead-scoring/Readme.md

 * `3.1-experiment-2-model.ipynb`
   * The second experiment designed to evaluate the effectiveness of derived features with the best performing model from experiment #1

+* `4.0-model-evaluation.ipynb`
+   * Evaluation of the best performing model on the held-out test set

 ### support

 A supporting library that encapsulates ML model objects and provides tools for evaluation and hyperparameter tuning.
 Most of this code will be moved to a standalone library, except for: